rstockm/mastotags/README.md

    - Direct search via URL: `?q=topic`, `?search=topic`, or `?hashtag=topic`
    - Dynamic URL updates reflecting your current search without page reloads
    - Copy URL button to easily share your search results

+## What’s New in 1.1

+- Strict Unicode handling for hashtags (e.g., `#Köln`) without mixing with normalized forms
+- Exact-count detection by scanning toot fulltexts for the exact hashtag spelling
+- Automatic variant suggestion: detects the most common exact variant (from real posts) matching the folded form of the query and reruns the search strictly with that variant

 ## Technology